 Each column name can be followed by one of the "ASC" or "DESC" keywords to indicate sort order.
 The sort order may or may not be ignored depending on the database file format, and in particular the schema format number.
 The "legacy" schema format (1) ignores index sort order.
 The descending index schema format (4) takes index sort order into account.
-Only copies of SQLite newer than version 3.3.0 (released on 2006-01-10) are able to understand the newer descending index file format.
+Only versions of SQLite 3.3.0 and later are able to understand the descending index format.
 For compatibility, version of SQLite between 3.3.0 and 3.7.9 use the legacy schema format by default.
 The newer schema format is used by default in version 3.7.10 and later.
 The legacy_file_format pragma can be used to change set the specific behavior for any version of SQLite.

 The COLLATE clause optionally following each column name defines a collating sequence used for text entries in that column.
 The default collating sequence is the collating sequence defined for that column in the CREATE TABLE statement.
 Or if no collating sequence is otherwise defined, the built-in BINARY collating sequence is used.

 If the UNIQUE keyword appears between CREATE and INDEX then duplicate index entries are not allowed.
 Any attempt to insert a duplicate entry will result in an error.
 For the purposes of unique indices, all NULL values are considered to different from all other NULL values and are thus unique.
 This is one of the two possible interpretations of the SQL-92 standard (the language in the standard is ambiguous) and is the interpretation followed by PostgreSQL, MySQL, Firebird, and Oracle.
 Informix and Microsoft SQL Server follow the other interpretation of the standard.

 If the optional IF NOT EXISTS clause is present and another index with the same name already exists, then this command becomes a no-op.